 - If you notice bubbles after you filled your piping bags tap the piping bags from all directions.

 - Pop the bubbles on freshly iced cookie with a needle tool.

 18. How long can you keep icing in the piping bags before it starts to separate?

 Icing in the piping bags that has been thinned down can start to separate in as early as 4 hours.
 No need to panic, you can gently massage a piping bag to remedy separation.
 If you had icing in the piping bags for over a day, it maybe necessary to remix it with a spatula.

-What kind of food colorings do you use?
+19. What kind of food colors do you use?

 If starting with white royal icing I add Super Red gel food coloring by Americolor brand until icing turns red with a pink hue.
 Let the colored icing overnight and best for couple of days at room temperature.
 As the colored icing matures it deepens in colors.
 After this if your icing is not desired red color you can add little more food coloring.

 21. How do you make Black royal icing?

 Starting with white I add Super Black gel food coloring by Americolor brand until icing turns very dark grey.
 Then I stop and cover the icing and let it rest overnight or for several days at room temperature.
 Color deepens significantly overtime.